 18. Voice Acting

-With the growing amount of audio and video content that is being created for online marketing, there is a great demand for voice actors.
+With the growing amount of audio and video content created for online marketing, there is an excellent demand for voice actors.
 You could be reading scripts for sales videos, video ads, product demonstrations, or other types of video.
 You can also get paid to create intros and sound bytes for podcasts.
 Aside from work related to online videos and podcasts, there is also a great demand for voice actors to record audiobooks.

 → To learn more, see Voice Over Masterclass on Skillshare.

-If you enjoy photography and you have some ability, you could make money by taking photos for clients.
-You could take a variety of different types of portraits like family, engagement, maternity, newborn, kids, seniors, and professional headshots.
+If you enjoy photography and have some ability, you could make money by taking photos for clients.
+You could take various portraits like family, engagement, maternity, newborn, kids, seniors, and professional headshots.

-Since a lot of people already have some photography skills, this one could be a realistic option for a lot of people.
-The best way to get started is to let all of your friends, family, neighbors, and co-workers know that you are starting a photography business.
+Since many people already have some photography skills, this one could be a realistic option for many people.
+The best way to get started is to let all your friends, family, neighbors, and co-workers know you are starting a photography business.
 You can probably find your first few clients just from people you know.

 If you want to take it a step further and drastically increase your earning potential, you can offer wedding photography services.
-I recommend starting with some of the other services first, but wedding photographers can make a lot of money, and you can do the majority of the work on weekends.
+I recommend starting with some other services first, but wedding photographers can make a lot of money, and you can do most of the work on weekends.

 → To learn more, see How to Run a Successful Freelance Photography Business on Skillshare.